la2n2h/data-modeling-design-patterns-and-schemas-/README.md

 Online Analytical Processing (OLAP) system: a tool that has been optimized for analysis in additional to processing and can analyze data from multiple database.

 Data modelling: a tool for organizing data elements & how they related to one another.

 Design patterns: a solution that uses relevent measures and facts to create a model in support of business needs.

 Schema: a way of describing how something such as data is organized.
+Common schemas: relational models, star schemas, snowflake schemas, noSQL schemas

 #### create destinational database model